paddytobias/15census_timor_dataclean/README.md

 `Rscript Scripts/Scripts_DataReview/2.aggregateTotals.R`

 ### National graphs of the data

+* Once you have run through the scripts above, the follow graphing scripts can be run.

 A script for polygon graphs of the “master_dataReview.csv” so you can see the national overview and how each district compares per variable.
 Output can be found in “data/graphs/nationalResults”.